QingyangKong/knowledge-dump/Specifications/Javascript/Constructor and inheritance.md

 ## Constructor and inheritance in javascript
 Basic features in OOP are implemented in Javascript bu using prototype.
 There are 2 types of prototypes: function prototype and object prototype.
-Function prototype: A function prototype is an object instance that will become the proptotype of all objects created using the function as a constructor.
+<b>Function prototype:</b> A function prototype is an object instance that will become the proptotype of all objects created using the function as a constructor.
-Object prototype: An object prototype is an object instance from which the object is inherited.
+<b>Object prototype:</b> An object prototype is an object instance from which the object is inherited.
 `functionaName.prototype` and `objectName.__proto__` show 2 types of proptotypes above.
 ### Constructor
-Constructor is nothing but a function but used with keyword `new`.
+Constructor is nothing but a function used with keyword `new`.
 ```
 function Person(name, age){
 	this.name = name